James Brolin: Personal life

 Brolin has been married three times and has three children.
 In 1966, Brolin married Jane Cameron Agee, a wildlife activist and aspiring actress at Twentieth Century Fox, 12 days after they first met.
 The couple had their first child, Josh, in 1968, and a second child in 1972.
 They were divorced in 1984.
 Josh said on the October 14, 2008, episode of the Late Show with David Letterman that his parents met on the TV series Batman, where his mother was assistant casting director.

 In the late 1970s, Brolin started a brief but relatively successful career in sports car racing.
 After success in several celebrity auto races, he entered the 1979 24 Hours Nürburgring as part of the AMC Spirit team.
 Brolin's two-car team, which included accomplished racer Lyn St. James, finished both first and second in class.

 In 1985, Brolin met actress Jan Smithers on the set of Hotel, and they married in 1986.
 The couple had a daughter in 1987.
-Smithers filed for divorce from Brolin in 1995.
+They divorced in 1995.

 In 1996, Brolin met Barbra Streisand through a friend, and they got married on July 1, 1998.
-The couple resides in Malibu, California.
-Brolin is the stepfather of Streisand's only child, Jason Gould.
-Streisand revealed in her 2023 memoir My Name Is Barbra that a comment made by Brolin just after their marriage inspired Diane Warren to write the song "I Don't Want to Miss a Thing" for the 1998 science fiction disaster film Armageddon.